-A native of the Swiss Jura, Le Corbusier loved the Mediterranean, the light, the landscapes where great civilizations had emerged, and the rural architecture.
-The Cabanon bears witness to these ancient roots, and the architect, who was to die in the waves off Cabbé beach on 27 August 1965, now lies at rest in Roquebrune cemetery.
+A native of the Swiss Jura, Le Corbusier loved the Mediterranean, the light, the landscapes where great civilizations had emerged, and its simple architecture.
+The Cabanon bears witness to these ancient roots, and the architect, who was to die swimming in the sea off Cabbé beach on 27 August 1965, now lies at rest in Roquebrune cemetery.

 Tours are by prior booking only.

 BOOKING IS COMPULSORY FOR ALL VISITORS

 Private individuals may book directly on line: https://capmoderne.monuments-nationaux.fr/